royerlab/inTRACKtive/README.md

 This approach consists of two steps: converting the tracking data into our specialized Zarr format, and hosting the data to make it accessible for the browser.

-For the first step, we assume your cell tracking data is saved as `tracks.csv` in the format as described above (5-6 columns, with column names: `track_id, t, (z), y, x, parent_track_id]`), where `z` is optional.
+For the first step, we assume your cell tracking data is saved as `tracks.csv` (or `tracks.parquet`) in the format as described above (5-6 columns, with column names: `track_id, t, (z), y, x, parent_track_id]`), where `z` is optional.
 This `tracks.csv` file can be converted to our Zarr format using the following command-line function (found in [/python/src/intracktive/convert.py](/python/src/intracktive/convert.py)):

 ```
-intracktive convert --csv_file /path/to/tracks.csv
+intracktive convert --input_file /path/to/tracks.csv
 ```

 This function converts `tracks.csv` to `tracks_bundle.zarr` (if interested, see the [Zarr format](public/docs/file_format.md)).
 Change `/path/to/tracks.csv` into the actual path to you `tracks.csv`.
 By default, `tracks_bundle.zarr` is saved in the same directory as `tracks.csv`, unless `--out_dir` is specified as the extra parameter to the function call (see the [function itself](python/src/intracktive/convert.py) for more details).
 The conversion script works for 2D and 3D datasets (when the column `z` is not present, a 2D dataset is assumed, i.e., all `z`-values will be set to 0)